junedkhatri31/google-authenticator-export-decoder/README.md

 ## License & Contributions

-This project is provided without warranty.
-Contributions, bug reports, and feature requests are welcome — please open an issue or submit a pull request.
+Distributed under the terms of the [MIT License](LICENSE).
+Contributions of any size are welcome — open an issue for bugs or ideas, or send a pull request to help improve the project.
+## References

+- [google-authenticator-exporter](https://github.com/krissrex/google-authenticator-exporter) — original CLI inspiration and protobuf decoding reference.